Enderclaw/RobotCode/README.md

-This code is for the VEX Robot
+This code is for the VEX Robot.
 Code may be changed at any time